sapegin/washingcode-book/manuscript/book.md

 ];
 ```

-Now it’s easy to add, remove or change validations: all the related code is contained in the `VIDEO_VALIDATIONS` array.
+Now all the code you need to touch to add, remove or change validations is contained in the `VIDEO_VALIDATIONS` array.
 Keep the code, that’s likely to be changed at the same time, in the same place.

-### Complex objects building
+### Building complex objects

 Another common reason to reassign variables is to build a complex object: